Nikon D7200 vs Pentax K-3 II

-Both the D7200 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+Both the D7200 and the K-3 II have been discontinued, but can regularly be found used on ebay.
 The D7200 was replaced by the Nikon D7500, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the features and operation of the D7200 and K-3 II can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D7200 or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.